ulitskyLab/alphabetMetagene/README.md

 ## What data is it for?

-The alphabet metagene code allows the analysis of sequences of various alphabets (DNA/RNA/Protein/other alphabet) and outputs the dynamic proportions of the letter across the binned sequence.
+The alphabet metagene code allows the analysis of sequences of various alphabets (DNA/RNA/Protein/other alphabet) and outputs the proportions of the letter(s) across the binned sequence.

 #### Input: